Lemelson Foundation: Programs

-Based in Portland, Oregon, the foundation has donated or committed over $185 million to support education, invention, and innovation.
-In addition to supporting programs that assist inventors and supporting science and technology education in the U.S., in the last decade the foundation has broadened its mission to include fostering technological innovation that drives economic and social improvements in developing countries.
+Based in Portland, Oregon, the foundation has donated or committed over $300 million to support education, invention, innovation, and climate action.
+In addition to supporting programs that assist inventors and supporting science and technology education in the U.S., the foundation broadened its mission to include fostering technological innovation that drives economic and social improvements in developing countries.

 The foundation developed a framework called "Impact Inventing" to define its funding strategy.
 Impact inventing is based on three key concepts: